-The psychological and social impacts of acne are a huge concern especially because it affects adolescents at a time they are developing their personalities.
-During this time, peer acceptance is very important to the teenager and unfortunately it has been found that physical appearance and attractiveness is highly linked with peer status.
+The psychological and social impacts of acne are a huge concern, especially because acne affects adolescents at a crucial period when they are developing their personalities.
+During this time, peer acceptance is very important to the teenager and unfortunately it has been found that there are strong links between physical appearance and attractiveness and peer status.

-In recent years, open discussions between patients and medical professionals have revealed the impact acne has on one's psyche.
+In recent years, open discussions between patients and medical professionals have revealed the impact acne has on the psyche.
 The following are some of the problems that patients with acne may face.

 - Some embarrassed acne patients avoid eye contact.

 - Some acne sufferers grow their hair long to cover the face.
-Girls tend to wear heavy make-up to disguise the pimples, even though they know this sometimes aggravates the condition.
-Boys often comment, acne is not such a problem for girls because they can wear make-up.
+Girls tend to wear heavy make-up to disguise the pimples, even though they know that this sometimes aggravates their acne.
+Boys often comment: "Acne is not such a problem for girls because they can wear make-up".

 - Truncal acne can reduce participation in sport such as swimming or rugby because of the need to disrobe in public changing rooms.